 Yellow The Cafe

-Arrive just before noon to snag the ‘breakfast pita sandwich’ or ‘Za’atar croissant sandwich for under $10.
-But Yellow’s lunch items are worth a few extra dollars.
+To get one of the best coffee in Washington, DC, arrive just before noon to snag the ‘breakfast pita sandwich’ or ‘Za’atar croissant sandwich for under $10.
+Yellow also offers lunch items that are worth a few extra dollars.